k9w/instructions/git.md

 ```

 Be sure 'git diff' is blank with no output before you commit, to
 ensure no changes are missed.
-Do so with 'git add'.
+Do so with 'git add' and the name of any
+modified files you want to commit.

 To show how currently staged files differ from the latest commit: